ASCI-COEP/blog/README.md

 Welcome to ASCI COEP's official blog!
 Submissions to this blog will direcly appear on our [blog website](https://asci-coep.github.io/blog/).

-## How to submit blogs?
+## How to submit a blog post?

-Congratulations on your resolve to write a blog!🎉 The first step is to choose an awesome topic and create an outline.
+Congratulations on your resolve to write a blog post!🎉 The first step is to choose an awesome topic and create an outline.
 Simultaneously, fork this repository.

 The most common approach is using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), with your own customizations.
 How to do that?🤔 Take a look at these [instructions](https://github.com/fastai/fastpages#customizing-blog-posts-with-front-matter).
 Cross refer that to our sample Markdown [post](https://asci-coep.github.io/blog/markdown/2020/10/01/tutorial-markdown-post.html) and its [source](https://github.com/ASCI-COEP/blog/blob/master/_posts/2020-01-14-test-markdown-post.md)😁.
 Links to instructions to create blogs using other methods is given at the bottom of this page.